EniolaIbisanmi/Data-Cleaning-in-Power-Query-Editor/README.md

 ## 1. Data Exploration

-The data was extracted from a zipped folder and imported into Microsoft Power Query Editor via the ‘Get Data’ ribbon.
+The data was extracted from a zipped folder and imported into Microsoft Power Query Editor via the ‘Get Data’ button.
 After a successful upload, I previewed the first 200 rows to familiarize myself with the raw data.
 I noticed special characters in the Name, Club, Value, Wage, Release Clause, W/F, SM, A/W, D/W, and IR columns.
 To improve data quality, I changed the file origin to Unicode (UTF-8) encoding to eradicate the characters.
 I loaded the data and trimmed it to remove extra spaces.

 ![Data Exploration](https://github.com/EniolaIbisanmi/Data-Cleaning-in-Power-Query-Editor/assets/130236779/0ec40d24-7874-4a91-8fb8-25f97b490e0e)